mbockgeorges/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that changes the group owner to school for the file hello Write a script that changes the owner to vincent and group owner to staff for all the files and directories in the working directory
-Write a script that changes the owner and group owner of _hello to vincent and staff
+Write a script that changes the owner and group owner of _hello to vincent and staff Write a script that changes the owner of the file hello to betty only if it is owned by the user guillaume